Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Introduction

 \section{Introduction}

 Evaluating public-health interventions is increasingly challenged by inherent interconnectedness of observational units, often cast as a network with observational units as nodes and connections between them as edges.
-Causal inference in such settings is often confronted with {\it interference}, which arises when outcomes for some units depend in part on treatments applied to other units.
+Causal inference in such settings may confront {\it interference}, which arises when outcomes for some units depend in part on treatments applied to other units.
 The most typical examples include vaccine interventions with effects propagating across infection networks of individuals who come into contact with one another and informational interventions on individuals connected through their social network.
-Methods for causal inference with interference have motivated much recent work \citep{hudgens_toward_2008, bowers_reasoning_2013, liu_large_2014, aronow_estimating_2017, karwa_systematic_2018, tchetgen_causal_2012,liu_large_2014, liu_inverse_2016, forastiere_estimating_2018, forastiere_identification_2020, savje_average_2017, an_causal_2018, papadogeorgou_causal_2019,an_opening_2019}.